 So, once you find out if your apple tree is grown from seed or graft, you should get a clear answer on how much longer you’ll need to wait to get fruit.

-However, if it’s been 7-10 years, and your apple tree isn’t yet producing fruit, it likely will never fruit.
+However, if it’s been 10+ years, and your apple tree isn’t yet producing fruit, it may never fruit.
 This is especially true for those that were grown from seed.

 Do You Need 2 Apple Trees To Bear Fruit?

-While many apple trees are self-pollinating, it’s a best practice to have at least 2 apple trees within 50 feet of each other.
-This will increase the chance of cross-pollination which leads to more and bigger fruit, even for self-pollinating trees.
+While many apple trees are self-pollinating and fruit on their own, they still benefit from cross-pollination.
+This encourages heavier fruiting and more yields.
+It’s a best practice to have at least 2 apple trees within 50 feet of each other for increased pollination.